The Kellogg-Hubbard Library Response to Covid-19

 Please note all visitors must wear a mask/face covering over their nose and mouth to enter the building.

-The Library building is open in a limited way to visitors on Wednesdays from 2-7pm and Fridays 10am-3pm.
+The Library building is open in a limited way to visitors on Mondays and Wednesdays from 2:00-7:00pm and Tuesdays, Thursdays, Fridays, and Saturdays 10:00am-3:00pm.
 Overdue items will not accrue fines at this time.
 We are following the Work Safe guidance from the Vermont ACCD and further guidance from the Vermont Department of Libraries.
 We have staged closure and reopening plans in place.
 We have staff in the building offering curbside pickup of library materials on Mondays and Wednesdays from 2:00 pm to 7:00 pm and Tuesdays, Thursdays, Fridays and Saturdays from 10:00 am to 3:00 pm and in our member communities every week.

 To reach a Librarian, please e-mail email@example.com or call the Library at (802) 223-3338.
 Many library services can be accessed 24/7 through this website!
 You can sign up or renew a library card, request interlibrary loans or new items for purchase, renew materials, find recorded library programs and much much more!